Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Clinically-Guided Reward Design (C1)

-Mortality is influenced by various factors, including the underlying disease and comorbidities.
-It was therefore proposed that the number of ventilator-free days within the first month after the start of mechanical ventilation (MV) be used to assess the quality of MV.
-This measure combines mortality within the first month with the duration of mechanical ventilation, and is directly linked to the quality of ventilator settings \cite{Schoenfeld2002-xm}.
-Ventilator-free days were used as the main outcome measure in several large clinical trials investigating the effects of MV.
-The MV strategies that shorten the ventilation time of patients who ultimately survive not only increase the number of survivors but may also reduce the cost of medical care.
-Accordingly, in collaboration with clinicians, we defined two main objectives to guide the experiments:
+Prior work (e.g., \cite{kondrup2023towards}) often uses mortality as the endpoint for evaluating MV treatment.
+However, mortality following a treatment is a highly confounded outcome and can be influenced by various factors, including the underlying disease and comorbidities.
+Instead, we worked with clinicians to define two main reward objectives aimed at improving survival, reducing the risk of VILI, and lowering healthcare costs.

-\paragraph{Primary Objective.} The primary objective is to reduce the duration of mechanical ventilation (MV).
+\paragraph{Primary Objective.} The primary objective is to reduce the duration of MV while keeping the patient alive.
 Prolonged MV increases the risk of complications such as ventilator-induced lung injury, infection \cite{wu2019risk, Slutsky2013}, hypotension, and diaphragm dysfunction due to disuse atrophy \cite{penuelas2019ventilator}.
 These complications can hinder successful weaning and are associated with increased mortality.
 Moreover, effective MV strategies may provide significant clinical benefit even in the absence of mortality reduction, if they facilitate earlier liberation from the ventilator \cite{Schoenfeld2002-xm}.
+Ventilator-free days within the first month after the start of MV are often used to assess the quality of MV.
+This measure combines mortality within the first month with the duration of MV, and is directly linked to the quality of ventilator settings \cite{Schoenfeld2002-xm}.

 \paragraph{Secondary Objective.} The secondary objective is to limit physiological impairments due to MV.
-Oxygenation levels (e.g., SpO2, PaO2) and vital signs (e.g., blood pH, mean arterial pressure (MAP), heart rate) must remain within safe ranges to prevent adverse outcomes.
-For example PaO2 demonstrated a U-shaped association with mortality \cite{boyle2021hyperoxaemia}, while dangerously in- or decreased blood pH-values are closely linked to organ failure and increased mortality \cite{kraut2001approach}.
-In collaboration with experienced physicians, we have identified key physiological parameters and their safe ranges to guide decision-making.
+Oxygenation levels (e.g., SpO$_2$, PaO$_2$) and vital signs (e.g., blood pH, mean arterial pressure (MAP), heart rate) must remain within safe ranges to prevent adverse outcomes.
+For example PaO$_2$ demonstrated a U-shaped association with mortality \cite{boyle2021hyperoxaemia}, while dangerously in- or decreased blood pH-values are closely linked to organ failure and increased mortality \cite{kraut2001approach}.
+In collaboration with physicians, we have identified blood pH, mean arterial pressure, PaO$_2$, SaO$_2$, PaCO$_2$, heart rate and peripheral oxygen as key physiological parameters and their safe ranges to guide decision-making.
+These parameters were selected by clinicians from multiple hospitals within the IntelliLung consortium through a Delphi-like consensus process, ensuring broad expert agreement rather than ad-hoc tuning.
+Details on the parameters, their safe ranges, and reward weights are listed in supplementary E.